How to Use VALUE Function in Excel (5 Ideal Examples)

 Overview Excel VALUE Function

-Before diving into the examples, let’s have a detailed look at the Excel VALUE function.
+Before diving into the examples, let’s introduce the VALUE function.

 Summary: